xapple/forest_puller/NOTES.md

 * Refactor: Centralize the import of "country_codes" to one file

+* Make area compare visualizations

 # TODO

+* Make PDF with figure legend

-* Make area compare visualizations
+* Make comparison on increments

 * Make a total of all EU countries

 * Add Malta and Cyprus to countries available

+* Write up introduction and methods

 # Ideas